Smokin' (song): Reception

 The New Rolling Stone Album Guide called "Smokin'" a "cleaned-up boogey [sic] crowd pleaser..."
 Scholz described the beginning of the song as being a vaguely ZZ Top-ish boogie.
 Ultimate Classic Rock critic Michael Gallucci praised the song's "boogie groove" that persists throughout the song.
 Gallucci rated it Boston's 7th greatest song.
 The lyrics extol music, parties and marijuana.

 In popular culture

-The song is featured in a 2004 game Grand Theft Auto: San Andreas and movie The Virgin Suicides and in the 2016 South Park episodes "Skank Hunt" and "The End of Serialization as We Know It".
+The song is featured in the 2004 game Grand Theft Auto: San Andreas on the in-game radio station K-DST, the movie The Virgin Suicides and in the 2016 South Park episodes "Skank Hunt" and "The End of Serialization as We Know It".
 It also appears on the WWE 2K18 soundtrack and on the 2011 film Zookeeper.
-It is featured in the 2021 film [Boss Level].
+It is featured in the 2021 film Boss Level.

 After the September 11 attacks, Clear Channel included it on a list of songs that were not recommended for broadcasting.